soranoo/next-css-obfuscator/README.md

-    Feel free to checkout [📖 PostCSS Options Reference](#-postcss-options-reference) for more options and details.
+    Feel free to checkout [📖 Config Options Reference](#-config-options-reference) for more options and details.

     > [!NOTE]\
     > The obfuscation will never work as expected, tweak the options with your own needs.